 You will need to look for brands using purity protocol oats.
 “Purity protocol oats.” are oats that are grown and manufactured in a gluten-free environment.
 These are often difficult to find and expensive to use in products.
 The next best option is certified GF oat products.

 Many products contain oats listed in the ingredients as “certified gluten-free oats.”

 The problem is that certified GF oats may be purity protocol but not necessarily.
 They can also be oats that have been farmed using traditional growing practices and then use a controversial sorting method to “remove the gluten.”

-This sorting method is controversial.
 Oats produced in this manner are not recommended for people with celiac disease.
-That being said, many people with celiac disease eat these oats without symptoms.
-It just maybe like playing a bit of Russian roulette.
-If it says “certified gluten-free oats” I recommend you contact the company to confirm what type of oats are used.
+If someone with celiac disease chooses to eat oats labeled gluten-free, it is like playing Russian roulette.
+If it says “certified gluten-free oats,” I recommend you contact the company to confirm what type of oats are used.
 I am not a fan of Russian roulette.

-This may be because many people with gluten intolerance actually have something called FODMAP intolerance and are reacting to the sugar component of the grain, not the gluten.
-A person with FODMAP intolerance can typically tolerate oats in small amounts, but symptoms occur with larger amounts.
+Many people with gluten sensitivity actually have FODMAP intolerance and are not sensitive to the gluten in wheat.
+They are reacting to the sugar component of the grain, not the gluten.
+A person with FODMAP intolerance can typically tolerate oats in small amounts.

 Oats do not contain gluten.
 They contain a protein that looks like gluten.
 In some people, this protein causes symptoms similar to a “gluten-reaction.”